Plant DetailShow Menu

 Description

-The giant dogwood prefers acidic, moist, and well-drained soils.
+The giant dogwood enjoys the sun to partial shade and acidic, moist, well-drained soil.
 It will tolerate full sun to partial shade, but the tree performs best in cool summer climates.
 Pruning will be needed to provide clearance beneath the canopy as the tree matures.
-The tree may be propagated by stem cuttings, grafting, or seed.
+The tree may be propagated by stem cuttings, grafting or seeds.

+The growth rate is moderate to rapid.
+Its form is picturesque, elegant and spreading.
+This plant has horizontal branches that appear to be "layered."
+This tree features alternate leaves, an arrangement that is found in only one other dogwood, Cornus alternifolia.
 The simple leaves are dark green on the upper surface and appear silverish-green on the undersides.
-The cultivar, 'Variegata,' has leaves with creamy white margins.
+The cultivar 'Variegata’ has leaves with creamy white margins.
 The flowers appear in late spring to early summer and are small, creamy-white blooms arranged in clusters.
 The fruits are small, bluish-black drupes that appear in late summer.
 The fruits are attractive to birds and small mammals.

 Quick ID Hints: